Multiple system atrophy

 Continue reading below

-Multiple system atrophy (MSA) is a rare neurodegenerative disorder, caused by cell loss in certain areas of the brain and the spinal cord, leading to a variety of symptoms affecting especially the functions of the autonomic nervous system and the motor system.
-These are characterised by Parkinsonian features of varying severity, cerebellar ataxia and autonomic (particularly urogenital) dysfunction1.
-There may also be some corticospinal features.
+Multiple system atrophy (MSA) is a rare progressive neurodegenerative disorder, caused by cell loss in areas of the brain and the spinal cord, leading to a variety of symptoms affecting especially the functions of the autonomic nervous system and the motor system.
+These are characterised by Parkinsonian features of varying severity, cerebellar ataxia and autonomic (particularly urogenital) dysfunction.1 There may also be some corticospinal features.

-The term Shy-Drager syndrome, which was used to describe MSA with predominant autonomic dysfunction, is not now used, as almost every patient is affected by autonomic or urinary dysfunction.
+The term Shy-Drager syndrome, which was used to describe MSA with predominant autonomic dysfunction, is now less commonly used.

 MSA is characterised by widespread glial cytoplasmic inclusions (GCIs) which are the hallmark of the disease.
-More recently, misfolded, hyperphosphorylated fibrillar α-synuclein has been identified as the main component of GCIs5.
+More recently, misfolded, hyperphosphorylated fibrillar α-synuclein has been identified as the main component of GCIs.5 The build-up of GCIs in glial cells rather than nerve cells may be one of the differentiating factors between MSA and Parkinson's disease.3

 The density of GCI containing α-synuclein correlates significantly with neuronal deterioration and disease duration.
 Another important protein, p25α has been found to stimulate α-synuclein in vitro.
 It is thought that there may be both genetic and environmental processes that contribute to these pathological processes.